phurwicz/hover/docs/snippets/markdown/component-tutorial.md

 ???+ info "This page addresses a **single component** of `hover`"
-    -   Code snippets pick out parts of the annotation interface and documentation explains what they do.
+    Code snippets pick out parts of the annotation interface and documentation explains what they do.

-    -   Please be aware that this is NOT how you would typically use `hover`.
+    -   Please be aware that this is NOT how one would typically use `hover`.
-        -   Typical usage deals with [recipes](../../tutorial/t1-active-learning).
+    -   Typical usage deals with [recipes](../../tutorial/t1-active-learning) where the different parts have been tied together.